ckmahoney/druidic-synthesis/content/posts/arf.md

 To address this, let's make this synth shorter while still maintaining a square wave.

+#### Medium

 Let's impose an artificial limit of 15 harmonics for the synth:
 >  frequencies: 100, 300, 500, 700, 900, 1100, 1300, 1500

-This is still a square wave, though with less energy than the taller version above, but also with more energy than our earlier 7 harmonic example.
+This is still a square wave.
+It has less energy than the taller version above, but also has more energy than our earlier 7 harmonic example.
 Thus, this 15 harmonic version of the square has **medium energy**.

 **Energy** is also determined by the Arf's **register**.
 A flute (**register 10**) is almost always going to have less computed energy than a bass (**register 6**).